Let me guess – never? Well, there’s a reason why software teams have long declared this application development

 Both the Development Team and people representing the customer during the meeting must always be prepared for the stand-up.
 It is the only way to ensure meeting the sprint goal and to identify any impediments.
-It also helps to keep focus at all times, which in turn results in the Team being more engaged.
+It also helps to keep focus at all times, which results in the Team being more engaged.

 The Team is also happy to attend future meetings, as they see the value they provide.
 Moreover – if the Team is well prepared and the meeting is truly productive, the Stakeholders are more likely to notice and appreciate the progress.

-It is also important to understand, that the biggest benefits come when both parties are involved in the project.
+It is also important to understand that both parties’ biggest benefits are involved in the project.
 Start with the precise determination of the roles in the project of both the Team and the Customer.
-Everybody should also educate other Team members in terms of how to use tools and techniques chosen for the project and create an atmosphere that facilitates knowledge transfer.
+Everybody should also educate other Team members on how to use tools and techniques chosen for the project and create an atmosphere that facilitates knowledge transfer.

-The responsibility here rests mostly on the shoulders of Product Owners, who must not only actively participate in day-to-day work on the project, but also make sure the Team and the Customer are cooperating, exchanging insights, sharing know-how and establishing a straightforward relation.
+The responsibility here rests mostly on the shoulders of Product Owners, who must actively participate in day-to-day work on the project and make sure the Team and the Customer are cooperating, exchanging insights, and sharing know-how and establishing a straightforward relation.

 3. Face-to-face whenever you can

-In order for the Daily Scrum to be effective and encouraging, it must occur face to face (if that’s possible).
+For the Daily Scrum to be effective and encouraging, it must occur face to face (if that’s possible).
 However, let’s think about this tip in broader terms – it is always a great idea to meet in person with both the Team and the Customer, regardless of the place.
-Especially, if on a daily basis you’re pretty far away.
+Especially if, daily, you’re pretty far away.
 It is particularly crucial at the very beginning of cooperation.
-A good meeting at the start of the project not only facilitates the kick-off but also helps to establish a fruitful relationship based on trust.
+A good meeting at the start of the project facilitates the kick-off and helps establish a fruitful relationship based on trust.